Each to their own

 As their name suggests, the regional natural parks have us seeing life in green.
 But in France, history, culture and heritage are never far away.
 If you're really struggling to choose, how about visiting the chateaux and gardens of the Loire in the Loire-Anjou-Touraine Park?
 You could also stroll around the Parc des Buckles of the Normandy Seine, beloved by the Impressionist painters, or go back in time on the mining sites of Parc Scarpe-Escaut in northern France, listed as a UNESCO World Heritage Site and close to the magnificent Louvre-Lens museum.

 If your passion is... walking

-In all France's regional natural parks you can don your hiking boots and take your poles, jump on a bike or hurtle down rivers and waterfalls.
+In all France's regional natural parks you can don your hiking boots and take your hiking sticks and jump on a bike or hurtle down rivers and waterfalls.
 For mountain climbing, the beautiful summits of the Alps can be approached from the parks of Chartreuse, Massif des Bauges, Vercors and Azur Préalpes, and the Pyrenees from the Ariège and Catalan parks.
 For more leisurely strolls, the coastal paths of the Parc du Golfe du Morbihan in Brittany or the hilly paths of neighbouring Normandy's Parc du Perche are delightful, as are the green landscapes of the French Vexin Park, the Parc de la Haute Vallée de Chevreuse and the beautiful forests of Parc du Gâtinais Français, just outside Paris.